Where Do People Tell Stories Online? Story Detection Across Online Communities: Discussion

-Compared to prior work that detects storytelling in online healthcare communities \citep{ganti-etal-2022-narrative,ganti-findings-2023}, our model predicts an overall \textit{lower} rate of storytelling.
-This fits with our finding that healthcare communities have higher rates of storytelling, in contrast to other kinds of online communities.
-Our classification performance is also lower than the performance reported in both of those works, despite using similar fine-tuning techniques, signalling the challenge of (1) identifying stories across diverse topics and communities and (b) allowing story spans to be short and include hypothetical events and events with various verb tenses.
+\paragraph{Implications for storytelling in online communities} Compared to prior work that detects storytelling in online healthcare communities \citep{ganti-etal-2022-narrative,ganti-findings-2023}, our model predicts an overall \textit{lower} rate of storytelling, likely owing to the diversity of topics in our dataset.
+Our classification performance is lower than the performance reported in those works, despite using similar fine-tuning techniques, signalling the challenge of identifying stories across diverse topics and communities.
+While storytelling may be a sign of trust as a form of self-disclosure \citep{ma2019when}, we do not find a significant relationship between the overall storytelling rate in a specific community and the same community's toxicity (measured via the Perspective API\footnote{\url{https://perspectiveapi.com/}}), size (number of members), or user activity (posts per member).
+Finally, we provide some additional experiments about overall post and comment patterns in \ref{section:what-conversational-context}.

-\paragraph{Conversational Patterns} Our work undertakes an initial exploration of the conversational patterns of storytelling.
-Narrative theory has emphasized the interactive nature of storytelling through the concept of ``small stories'' \cite{georgakopoulou2007small}, where storytelling involves the interactive participation of multiple actors.
-Online storytelling similarly occurs in dynamic conversational contexts.
-Here we have modeled such patterns in two key ways: a) the relationship between posts and comments and b) the relationship between stories within a given community (i.e. ``distinctiveness'').

-We find that storytelling tends to be more initiatory in nature, i.e. more likely to appear in posts rather than in comments, though with strong community differences.
-We also find that some communities are marked by very ``distinctive'' stories, meaning they tend to be highly specific to that forum rather than more general topics.
-Some communities are marked by high degrees of semantic coherence in their storytelling behavior while others are marked by an openness to diverse kinds of stories.
-There is much further work one could do to deepen our understanding of the social dynamics of online storytelling, which would help contribute to an understanding of the social functions of storytelling behavior more generally.

-\paragraph{Building a Story Detector} Finally, our work demonstrates the feasibility of different methods, including fine-tuning with expert-annotated data, few-shot prompting, and zero-shot prompting, providing lessons for other researchers who would like to predict storytelling in new domains.
-If the highest precision and recall is desired, then our findings suggest that fine-tuning an LLM like RoBERTa yields highest performance.
-However, if annotation is costly and time-consuming (as we found), then a codebook used with zero-shot prompting of GPT-4 yielded performance comparable to a classifical TF-IDF-weighted classifier, confirming prior work by \citet{ganti-findings-2023}.